takeyamajp/docker-postfix/README.md

 You can usually use port 25 or 587.
 Use port 465 if your mail client needs SMTPS(SMTP over SSL), then ignore a displayed certificate warning.

+## Logging
+This container logs all failed and successful deliveries to 'docker logs'.

+Use the following command to view the logs in real time.

+    docker logs -f postfix